We Will Rock You: Five + Queen version

 British boy band Five released a cover of "We Will Rock You" on 17 July 2000.
 It was the fourth single released from their second studio album, Invincible (1999).
-The song features two members of Queen: Brian May on guitar and Roger Taylor on drums; however, they do not sing any vocals on the track.
+The song contains rap verses from Five's members Jason "J" Brown and Richard "Abs" Breen, and features two members of Queen: Brian May on guitar and Roger Taylor on drums (only on the single version); however, they do not sing any vocals on the track.
 Freddie Mercury had died in November 1991, nearly a decade before this version's release, and John Deacon had retired from public life three years before the release of the Five cover.

 The song charted at number one on the UK Singles Chart, making it Five's second number-one single, and their ninth consecutive top-ten hit.

 Track listings

-"Megamix" consists of four songs by Five: "Don't Wanna Let You Go", "If Ya Gettin' Down", "Keep On Movin'", and "We Will Rock You".
-The European and Australian versions of "Megamix" omit "We Will Rock You".
+"Megamix" consists of four songs by Five: "Don't Wanna Let You Go", "If Ya Gettin' Down", "Keep On Movin", and "We Will Rock You".